icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 - Slic sends a [StreamWritesClosed] frame to the peer when the application closes writes on the stream.
 Upon receiving this frame, the peer stops reading data from the stream and close the stream reads.

-- Slic sends a [StreamReadsClosed] frame to the peer when the application closes writes on the stream.
+- Slic sends a [StreamReadsClosed] frame to the peer when the application closes reads on the stream.
 Upon receiving this frame, the peer stops sending data over the stream and close the stream writes.

 A stream is considered closed when both writes and reads are closed.